verfio/fortio-operator/README.md

 ## TestRun

-TestRun is suitable in case when you need to define a set of different tests, for example:
+TestRun is suitable in case when you need to define a set of different tests, for example, [this YAML][fortio-testrun] defines a set of four tests in a given order:
 ```yaml
 apiVersion: fortio.verf.io/v1alpha1
 kind: TestRun